ribbybibby/ssl_exporter/README.md

 ### <tcp_probe>

 ```
-# Use the STARTTLS command before starting TLS for those protocols that support it (smtp, ftp, imap)
+# Use the STARTTLS command before starting TLS for those protocols that support it (smtp, ftp, imap, postgres)
 [ starttls: <string> ]
 ```